FALL FY 18 PROGRAM ANNOUNCEMENT

 - Potential revenue due to expansion of current business or development of new businesses

-- And projected time to revenue or job creation
+- Projected time to revenue or job creation

 - Market need